wadefagen/waf.cs.illinois.edu/index.md

 #### Independent Study / Senior Thesis

-I believe the best education experience is a one-on-one experience.
+I believe the best education experience is a small group experience.
 When I advise an independent study or senior thesis, I am making a commitment to you to work with you as we explore something new and interesting.
 Similarly, I expect you to be fully committed to the project.

 If you have completed CS 205 (non-CS major) or CS 225 (CS major) and are interested in working on an independent study, let's chat about it!